 PVWatts® input variables (for each array, where an array is defined as a set of PV modules with less than 5 degrees difference in tilt or azimuth):

-Installation ZIP code: use the 5-digit ZIP code of the installation address.
+Installation address: use complete site address, including the 5-digit ZIP code.

-Weather data file: accept the default (currently TMY2) weather data source offered by PVWatts®.
+Weather data file: default NSRDB data is a detailed grid of solar radiation throughout Texas (and North America), identified as a blue square in the map (see Figure 2).

-DC system size (kW): input the sum of the DC (direct current) power rating of all photovoltaic modules in the array at standard test conditions (STC) in kilowatts DC.
+DC system size (kW): enter the sum of the DC (direct current) power rating of all photovoltaic modules in the array at standard test conditions (STC) in kilowatts DC.

 For AC modules, refer to the module specification sheet to obtain the DC (STC) power rating.